kamalbuilds/algoxchainblogging/README.md

-### algoquill 🪶 : Ink Your Legacy on Algorand 🪶
+### Algoquill 🪶 : Ink Your Legacy on Algorand with CrossChain Support 🪶

-**Tagline**: Your decentralised Blog Publishing Revolutionary platform powered by Solana cNFTs and Wormhole for cross-chain support to the creators.
+**Tagline**: Your decentralised Blog Publishing Revolutionary platform powered by algorand nfts and Wormhole for cross-chain support to the creators.

 ## Introduction

 Welcome to **algoquill**, where the art of writing meets the innovation of blockchain.
-As a pioneering decentralized publishing platform powered by Solana, algoquill offers a comprehensive ecosystem for writers, readers, and crypto-enthusiasts.
+As a pioneering decentralized publishing platform powered by algorand, algoquill offers a comprehensive ecosystem for writers, readers, and crypto-enthusiasts.
 By merging the timeless tradition of storytelling with cutting-edge blockchain technology, algoquill not only champions freedom of expression but also redefines content monetization and ownership.

-- Write a decentralised blog -> Mint it into NFT  -> Share with supporters->get Empowered and cross-chain support from supporters of your work, they intern recieve memorable cNFTs automatically from your collection as mark of onchain support.
+- Write a decentralised blog -> Mint it into NFT  -> Share with supporters->get Empowered and cross-chain support from supporters of your work, they intern recieve memorable nfts automatically from your collection as mark of onchain support.

-- These cNFTs can be seen on drip.haus too and bring more value and reach by becoming innovative collectibles.
+- These nfts can be seen on drip.haus too and bring more value and reach by becoming innovative collectibles.

 ## Features